 - Develop and/or update policies and procedures.
 Involve key staff performing processes to ensure policies and procedures are accurate and efficient.
-Implement and manage these at direct service sites; provide TTA to sub-recipient sites as appropriate. - Example of policies and procedures: frontend procedures that include scheduling, collection/electronic verification of insurance information, and family size and income information, coding and billing, prior authorization process when required, leveraging practice management system technology and reports - 2.
-Replicate best practices identified in the network by: - Identifying sites in the network that are performing well by reviewing/analyzing FPAR data tables and other financial reports to which grantees have access - Examining processes, policies, and procedures to pinpoint practices that led to high performance on indicators - Providing training across network on identified policies, practice, and procedures of best practice sites to build network capacity annually for sub-recipient sites.
-Compare costs of services to the current fee schedule and TPP contractual rates to make decisions regarding fee schedule, budgets, expense management, and service modifications.

-Conversely, utilize indicator data to identify sites performing below benchmarks to drive TTA outreach.

-3. Conduct annual cost analysis for direct service sites, and, if applicable, recommend one
+Implement and manage these at direct service sites; provide TTA to subrecipient sites as appropriate. - Example of policies and procedures: frontend procedures that include scheduling, collection/electronic verification of insurance information, and family size and income information, coding and billing, prior authorization process when required, leveraging practice management system technology and reports - 2.
+Replicate best practices identified in the network by: - Identifying sites in the network that are performing well by reviewing/analyzing FPAR data tables and other financial reports to which grantees have access - Examining processes, policies, and procedures to pinpoint practices that led to high performance on indicators - Providing training across network on identified policies, practice, and procedures of best practice sites to build network capacity - Conversely, utilize indicator data to identify sites performing below benchmarks to drive TTA outreach. - 3.
+Conduct annual cost analysis for direct service sites, and, if applicable, recommend one

-4. Provide training to direct service sites and sub-recipients, when appropriate, on complete and correct documentation of clinical care and processes to ensure all corresponding charges/ codes are captured.
+- annually for subrecipient sites.
+Compare costs of services to the current fee schedule and TPP contractual rates to make decisions regarding fee schedule, budgets, expense management, and service modifications. - 4.
+Provide training to direct service sites and subrecipients, when appropriate, on complete and correct documentation of clinical care and processes to ensure all corresponding charges/ codes are captured.
 Training topics could include conducting internal audits of these processes, or maintaining TPP contractual obligations with regard to services/codes.